18-unit Ocean House in

-The Cozy-Chic New Ocean House
+The Ocean House back

 The 100 block of Ocean Drive is undoubtedly the land of Myles Chefetz.
 The restaurateur owns Prime One Twelve, one of the highest-grossing restaurants in the country and a favorite spot of Dwyane Wade and other A-listers; Prime Italian; and Prime Hotel—all of which are located on the block’s south end.